 Role for the DUT (device under test, “the board”) hardware.

-As described in Board Config, in tbot, the board is represented by one machine for the “physical device” and separate machines for the software running on it.
+In tbot, the board is represented by one machine for the “physical device” and separate machines for the software running on it.
 This role defines the physical hardware and e.g. manages turning on and off board power.

-See Board-Hardware Config for more.
+See Configuring a board for more.

 - class tbot.role.BoardUBoot¶